-With the Nintendo Switch doing remarkably well and Microsoft to release the Xbox One X on the build up to Christmas, you could be forgiven for being stumped when it comes to your next console choice.
+With the Nintendo Switch doing remarkably well and Microsoft poised to release the Xbox One X, you could be forgiven for being stumped when it comes to your next console choice - especially on the build up to Christmas.
 The PS4 Pro is even winking at you from another corner of your local game store.

 That's why we look at the three major games consoles and their variants to see which would best suit you.